Fairness guarantee in multi-class classification: Introduction

-{\bf Outline of the paper.} In the context of {\it exact} fairness, Section~\ref{sec:FMC} defines DP fairness in the multi-class setting and explicit expression of the optimal fair classifier are provided.
-The corresponding data-driven procedure together with its statistical guarantees on risk and fairness are presented in Section~\ref{sec:estimation}.
-Section~\ref{sec:FMCApprox} extends the previous study to the case of {\it approximate fairness}.
-Section~\ref{sec:Implementation} details the algorithm implementation in the general approximate fairness setting, while numerical experiments are provided in Section~\ref{sec:Evaluation}.
+In Section~\ref{sec:FMCApprox}, we define the Demographic Parity constraint and the notion of exact/approximate fair classifier in the multi-class classification setup.
+An explicit expression of the optimal fair classifier is also provided in Section~\ref{sec:FMCApprox}.
+The corresponding data-driven procedure together with its statistical guarantees on risk and fairness are presented in Section~\ref{sec:datadriven}.
+The numerical performance of the procedure is illustrated on both synthetic and real datasets in Section~\ref{sec:Evaluation}.
+The paper concludes with a discussion and perspective Section~\ref{sec:conclusion}.
+For ease of readability, proofs and technical arguments are postponed to the Appendix of the paper.